jruels/ansible-windows-best/labs/setup-ansible/index.md

 2. In the file menu select Save All
 3. In the "Source Control" pane, review the changes you made to the file.
 4. Under the `ansible-working` repo, enter a commit message that describes the changes you made.
-5. Click the checkmark icon to commit the changes.
+5. Click the "Commit" button to commit the changes.
 6. Click "yes", if prompted to stage all files.
 If you get an error about "user.email" and "user.name" not being set, do the following.